geoalchemy/geoalchemy/doc/usagenotes.rst

     session.add(Road(road_name=u'Destroyed road', road_geom=MS_SPATIAL_NULL))

-This is an issue with pyODBC and is being investigated.
+This is an issue with pyODBC and can be tracked via `<http://code.google.com/p/pyodbc/issues/detail?id=103>`_.

 Notes on non-declarative mapping